edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 }
 ```

-There are other function for querying the database and Ecto does support custom queries but we will cover does later.
+There are other function for querying the database and Ecto does support custom queries, we will cover does later.
 Here are some of the functions Ecto provides out of the box:

 - [`Repo.one`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:one/2) for fetching a single result.
 - [`Repo.get_by`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:get_by/3) for fetching a single result by a given column instead of the primary key.